-A Day in the Life of a Computer Emergency Response Team (CERT) Manager
+A Day in the Life of a Computer Emergency Response Team (CIRT) Manager

 Helping U.S. State, Local, Tribal, and Territorial (SLTT) government entities respond to cyber incidents on a daily basis can be intense, but Valecia manages it with a smile.
-As the lead for CIS’ CERT (Computer Emergency Response Team), she oversees more than 250 incidents per year.
+As the lead for CIS’ CIRT (Cyber Incident Response Team), she oversees more than 250 incidents per year.
 Valecia has been at CIS for just under three years, during which time she has participated in the CIS Cares program and received awards for her leadership skills.
-Read on to learn more about what her day is like as a CERT Manager.
+Read on to learn more about what her day is like as a CIRT Manager.

-Please share a brief overview of what you do as a CERT Manager.
+Please share a brief overview of what you do as a CIRT Manager.

 How long have you worked at CIS/MS-ISAC?

 I started working as an intern in May of 2016.
 I returned to CIS in January of 2017 as a full-time analyst, then moved up to management.
 In total, I’ve worked at CIS for 2 years and 7 months.